jackmschroeder/Election-Analytics/Posts/week7.md

 (2) After including lagged vote share, none of the Covid variables are significant.
 To put it differently, no Covid indicator seems to impact Trump's polling averages independently from Trump's statewide totals from 2016.

 Does this give me reason to doubt Vavreck and Warshaw (2020)?
 I don't think so.
 Instead of working with polling averages, they in-housed the polling.
-They also work on the county-level and generate a rolling average of Covid deaths per capita for each respondent.
+They also work on the county-level and generate a rolling average of Covid deaths per-capita for each respondent.
 The monthly figures in my model are static and do not update based on the date of each poll (since I'm working with the monthly polling average).
 If I re-ran my analysis by creating rolling indices of monthly support and Covid metrics, I would expect to see similar results to their work, although I would not be able to isolate anything on the county level.

 ### References